Reading Time: 4 minutes (ish)

 The reason this causes us stress, in Festigner’s view, is because as humans we strive for psychological consistency.
 To overcome this dissonance, we adopt certain mental strategies to bring about consistency.
 Let us consider an example.
 You see a person drop a $5 note on the floor, pick it up and keep it – even though you know that is wrong and you should have given it back to the person who dropped it.
 To relieve the discomfort of the dissonance that taking the money may cause, we can choose one of three basic strategies.

 - Change our beliefs

-- In theory, this is the simplest way to reduce the dissonance, just change what you believe about theft, convincing ourselves that theft is actually ok.
-However, this is much harder than it may seem as beliefs are set deep in our being and are not easy to change!
+- In theory, this is the simplest way to reduce the dissonance, just change what you believe about theft, convincing ourselves that theft is ok.
+However, this is much harder than it seems – as beliefs are set deep in our being and are not easy to change!